JuzerShakir/Iris_Flower/README.md

 #### Files

-This project contains x files and y folder:
+This project contains 1 file and 2 folders:

 - `report.ipynb`: This is the main file where I have performed my work on the project.
 - `export/` : Folder containing HTML and PDF version file of notebook.